 The trouble with this method is that you will feel a bit stressed about timing your purchase.
 What if the STI ETF share price falls the day after you put in $10,000!?!?
 This happens to a lot of people; you just have to grit your teeth and focus on the long-term.

 Regular savings plan

-A less heartache-inducing way to invest in ETFs is to opt for a regular savings plan, which is basically a “subscription” to your investment of choice.
+A less heartache-inducing way to invest in ETFs is to opt for a regular savings plan — such as the Saxo Regular Savings Plan — which is basically a “subscription” to your investment of choice.

 You can break down that $10,000 lump sum into 10 parts, buying $1,000 worth of STI ETF shares every month.
 Some months will be more expensive and some months cheaper, but the point is that you’ll be buying your ETF at the average price over 10 months.